mxroute/mxdocs/LiveSite/content/directadmin/spamfilters/_index.en.md

 Scrolling down on that page you'll find where you can modify your blocklist and allowlist.
 You can use wildcards here as well.
 Here are a few examples of things you can put in those boxes (Always click "Add" after):

+Allowing a whole domain:
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/allowasteriskatdomain.png)

+Allowing a specific sender:
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/allowsenderatdomain.png)

+Blocking a specific sender:
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/blocksenderatdomain.png)

+Blocking a TLD:
 ![](https://mxrouteprod.b-cdn.net/tutorialimages/SpamFilters/blocktld.png)

 # FAQ